based2/KB/network/ip_filter.md

 block from any to 3.35.14.154
 # https://threatfox.abuse.ch/browse/malware/win.njrat/
 block from any to 3.64.4.198
-# DFA https://decoded.avast.io/janrubin/guptiminer-hijacking-antivirus-updates-for-distributing-backdoors-and-casual-mining/ ext.peepzo[.]com crl.peepzo[.]com ns1.peepzo[.]com https://misp.cert.ssi.gouv.fr/feed-misp/602ceed3-9144-4262-a1a5-30fd0aba047c.json
+# DFA https://www.zscaler.com/blogs/security-research/technical-analysis-latest-variant-valleyrat tzsxr[.]com https://decoded.avast.io/janrubin/guptiminer-hijacking-antivirus-updates-for-distributing-backdoors-and-casual-mining/ ext.peepzo[.]com crl.peepzo[.]com ns1.peepzo[.]com https://misp.cert.ssi.gouv.fr/feed-misp/602ceed3-9144-4262-a1a5-30fd0aba047c.json
 block from any to 3.64.163.50
 # abuse.ch TF
 block from any to 3.65.214.164